Robocar Poli: Fire Safety with Roy

-«Fire Safety with Roy» is the second spin-off of the original series.
+Fire Safety with Roy is the second spin-off of the original series.
 Centered on Roy, it debuted in August 2017 on EBS.
 In Singapore, it debuted on Okto on December 8, 2018.

 Daily Life Safety with Amber

-«Daily Life Safety with Amber» is the third spin-off of the original series.
+Daily Life Safety with Amber is the third spin-off of the original series.
 Centered on Amber, it debuted in August 2018 on EBS.
 In Singapore, it debuted on Channel 5's Okto block on October 19, 2019.
 In America, it debuted on YouTube August 9, 2019.

 Special spin-off

-SongSong Museum

-«SongSong Museum» is the special musical spin-off of the original series.
+SongSong Museum is the special musical spin-off of the original series.
 Centered on Rescue team, it debuted in July 2020 on EBS.
 It comprises 25 popular nursery rhymes and 1 creative song in 26 episodes.